Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Conclusions

 \section{Conclusions}

-Airports and Air Traffic Management Systems are complex sociotechnical structures whose interconnectedness, interdependencies, and complexity generate a huge amount of flight data; however, they are very difficult to analyse and exploit.

-Despite their large potential, flight data are complex, high-dimensional, and sparse datasets, and they are affected by inconsistencies, errors, high levels of variability, multilevel interactions, dynamic changes and high dimensionality.
+Airports and Air Traffic Management Systems are complex sociotechnical structures whose interconnectedness, interdependencies, and complexity generate a huge amount of flight data.
+Despite their large potential, flight data are complex, high-dimensional, and sparse datasets, and they are affected by inconsistencies, errors, high levels of variability, multilevel interactions, dynamic changes and high dimensionality, making them very difficult to analyse and exploit.

 While existing research works have made significant contributions to the field of analyzing high-dimensional flight trajectory data, there are still limitations that need to be addressed in future research to improve the accuracy, reliability and scalability of these methods.